microsoft/azure-trust-agents/challenge-2/readme.md

 **Expected Duration:** 60 minutes

-This challenge focuses on integrating a fraud alert manager API as  Model Context Protocol (MCP) server using Azure API Management.
-This MCP server will then be connected to an agent within the Agent Framework, enabling the agent to leverage fraud alert capabilities.
+This challenge focuses on integrating a Fraud Alert Manager API as  Model Context Protocol (MCP) server using Azure API Management.
+This MCP server will then be connected to an agent, enabling the agent to leverage fraud alert capabilities.

-We will not implement the fraud detection logic itself, but rather we will leverage Azure API Management to expose a pre-built fraud detection API as MCP server.
+We will not implement the fraud alerting logic itself, but rather we will leverage Azure API Management to expose a pre-built fraud detection API as MCP server.
 Sounds cool, right?
 No need to write new code, just configure and connect!

 ## What is MCP?